Employee Returned After Long Absence: Should We Pay Salary and Bonus? Legal Insights Needed

 Koshish1971

-Now, the employee has returned and given a reason for the long leave, stating that his father has met with a serious accident, and is asking for the salary and bonus now.
+Now, the employee has returned and provided a reason for the long leave, stating that his father was involved in a serious accident, and is now asking for the salary and bonus.

 Can anybody advise whether we need to pay him the dues he is asking for or not?
-What are the legal actions associated in terms of an employer's actions and an employee's actions?
+What are the legal actions associated with an employer's actions and an employee's actions?

 Regards,